I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/ni-pcivirt-ioctl_sriov_query_mitigated_ranges.md

 <text></text>

 ### Status Block
-I/O Status block
 <b>Irp-&gt;IoStatus.Status</b> is set to STATUS_SUCCESS if the request is successful.
 Otherwise, <b>Status</b> to the appropriate error condition as a <a href="https://msdn.microsoft.com/7792201b-63bb-4db5-803d-2af02893d505">NTSTATUS</a> code.

 ## Remarks
 This IOCTL request is sent by the virtualization stack to the  PCI Express SR-IOV Physical Function (PF) driver that exposes GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE.

 The virtualization stack uses an I/O MMU to differentiate traffic coming from the various interfaces that the device exposes, enforcing policy about which regions of memory a device can access and which interrupts it can generate.

-The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.</p>
+The request  is sent to the physical function (PF) by virtualization stack to get the specific ranges on which intercepts must be placed.

 ## Requirements
 | &nbsp; | &nbsp; |